 Strategy One for Sounder South service focuses on adding fixed capacity through a program of station platform extensions and additional fleet to accommodate the operation of 10-car trains as soon as possible.
-The ridership forecast discussed later indicates demand will grow and will reach current Sounder seated capacity during peak commute hours within the next three to five years.
+The ridership forecast discussed later indicates demand will likely grow and reach current Sounder seated capacity during peak commute hours within the next three to five years.
 Left unaddressed, this condition could lead to trains operating during the busiest times with a growing number of standing passengers.
-Extending train lengths will provide sufficient capacity to accommodate expected ridership growth over the next 10 years and meet Sound Transit's service standards within a reasonable timeframe.
-The strategy includes station improvements to ensure passengers have safe, convenient access to longer trains.
-Planning, design, and construction of these improvements and acquisition of additional fleet will take between five and a half and eight years.
+Extending train lengths would provide sufficient capacity to accommodate expected ridership growth over the next